 On December 23, 2009, the Department issued an Affirmative Determination Regarding Application for Reconsideration applicable to workers and former workers of the subject firm.
 The notice of affirmative determination was published in the Federal Register on January 6, 2010 (75 FR 878).

-The initial investigation, initiated on September 8, 2009, resulted in a negative determination, issued on November 5, 2009, that was based on the findings that imports of Trityl Losartan did not contribute importantly to worker separations at the subject firm and no shift of production to a foreign country occurred.
+The initial investigation, initiated on September 8, 2009, resulted in a negative determination, issued on November 5, 2009, that was based on the finding that imports did not contribute importantly to worker separations at the subject firm and no shift in production to a foreign country occurred.
 The notice of negative determination was published in the Federal Register on January 25, 2010 (75 FR 3935).

 Del Min Amy Chen,

 [FR Doc.
 2010-4249 Filed 3-1-10; 8:45 am]